 This website also lacks transparency as they do not name authors, and they do not openly disclose ownership.

 Analysis / Bias

 In review, the Conservative Institute publishes news in three categories.
-First, is Breaking News, which typically uses minimal to moderate loaded language in headlines such as this Democrats offer to repeal Obamacare tax as spending talks continue: Report.
-This story is appropriately source to The Hill and Newsweek.
-The second category is Political Analysis, which features op-eds from prominent conservatives such as David Limbaugh, Ben Shapiro and Michelle Malkin, some of which do not have positive records with fact-checkers.
+First is Breaking News, which typically uses minimal to moderate loaded language in headlines such as this Democrats offer to repeal Obamacare tax as spending talks continue: Report.
+This story is appropriately sourced from The Hill and Newsweek.
+The second category is Political Analysis, which features op-eds from prominent conservatives such as David Limbaugh, Ben Shapiro, and Michelle Malkin, some of which do not have positive records with fact-checkers.
 The third category is CI Digest, which appears to be op-eds written by Daniel Vaughan, who is listed as a columnist for CI, though not on the actual website.
-When it comes to sourcing we did find instances of links to the questionable Breitbart, which has failed numerous fact checks.
+Regarding sourcing, we found instances of links to the questionable Breitbart, which has failed numerous fact checks.

 Overall, we rate the Conservative Institute Right Biased based on story selection and editorial positions that favors the right.
-We also rate them Mostly Factual in reporting, rather than High due to a lack of transparency and the use of sources who have failed fact checks.
-(D. Van Zandt 3/8/2018) Update (12/9/2019)
+We also rate them Mostly Factual in reporting rather than High due to a lack of transparency and the use of sources who have failed fact checks.
+(D. Van Zandt 3/8/2018) Update (07/22/2022)